iboxdb/ftserver-cs/README.md

 1: if using MonoDevelop v4.0.12,  use "Start Without Debugging" to start the project, don't use "Start Debugging". the Debugging causes the XSP4 to be unexpected.

 2: set FTServer as startup project and set runtime to .NET4+

+3: use new version engine to read old version data may get unexpected result, remove old data, use new version engine to re-index text